Moduli of abelian surfaces, symmetric theta structures and theta characteristics: Moduli of polarized surfaces, with symmetric theta structure and a theta characteristic: birational geometry

 where $f^-$ is the $6$ to $1$ forgetful map.
 Therefore $Th_{(1,9)}^{-}$ is generically injective, and thus a birational map. \end{proof}

-\subsubsection{The case $d=11$}
+\subsubsection{The case $n=11$}

 Let $A$ be a general abelian surface with a symmetric line bundle $L$ representing a polarization of type $(1,11)$ and with canonical level structure $\psi$ (by Lemma \ref{sequence-split}, equivalently, a symmetric theta structure $\Psi$).
 The linear system $|L|^*$ embeds $A$ in $\P^{10}$ as a projectively normal surface of degree $22$ and sectional genus $12$.
 This embedding is invariant under the action of the Schr\"{o}dinger representation of the Heisenberg group.
-In particular, the ideal of quadrics $H^0(\P^{10},\mathcal{I}_A(2))$ is also a representation of weight $2$ of the Heisenberg group (that is a central element $t\in \C^*$ acts by multiplication with $t^2$).
-This in turn implies that $H^0(\P^{10},\mathcal{I}_A(2))$ decomposes in irreducible components of dimension $11$.
-More precisely $H^0(\P^{10},\OO_{\P^{10}}(2))$ has dimension $66$ and decomposes in $6$ irreducible $11$-dimensional representation, isomorphic to the Schr\"{o}dinger representation.
+The ideal of quadrics $H^0(\P^{10},\mathcal{I}_A(2))$ is also a representation of weight $2$ of the Heisenberg group.
+This in turn implies that $H^0(\P^{10},\mathcal{I}_A(2))$ decomposes into irreducible components of dimension $11$.
+More precisely $H^0(\P^{10},\OO_{\P^{10}}(2))$ has dimension $66$ and decomposes into $6$ irreducible $11$-dimensional representation, isomorphic to the Schr\"{o}dinger representation.
 As we did in the $d=9$ case, let us then consider the $6\times 11$ matrix

 Analogously to Proposition \ref{duefatti}, we have the following. \begin{Proposition} Any $H_{11}$ irreducible sub-representation of $H^0(\P^{10},\OO_{\P^{10}}(2))$ is obtained by taking a linear combination of the rows with a vector of coefficients $v\in \P^5_+$, and taking the span of the resulting 11 quadratic polynomials.\\ Moreover, if $p\in\P^{10}$ and $v\in \P^5_+$, then $v\cdot R_5(p) = 0$ if and only if $p$ is contained in the scheme cut out by the $H_{11}$-sub-representation of quadrics determined by $v$. \end{Proposition} The anti-invariant subspace $\P^4_-$ is defined as usual by $\{x_0 = x_i+x_{11-i} = 0,\ \forall i=1,\dots,10\}$ and the restriction of $R_5$ to $\P^4_-$ is the alternating matrix